游金山寺 My Unforgettable Visit to Jinshan Temple

 Appreciation:

-This poem of 7-character verse could be simply read as a travelogue.
-But the touch of a celebrity with his sentiment at that particular moment enhances the artistic effect with dramatical imaginations.
-It structured on three parts, so can be reasonably divided into three stanzas to suit today’s poetry format.
-(Ancient Chinese writings didn’t use paragraph format, nor punctuations.)
-It started with a melancholy sigh that he’s wandering further away on his official journey from his hometown on the Yangtze River, foreshadowing the ending verse.
-The sightseeing and aesthetic values are detailed here with the rocks on south bank to symbolize his obstinate personality, hinting he’s so buried in this hustle and bustle of fame-hunting game, not wakened to free his true nature.
-The 2nd stanza tells the main incident of the miraculous object in flames lighting up both banks of the river.
-He made an effort to conclude this experience with an intellectual interpretation by echoing his precious melancholy with fantasy and a promise of return to the mountains.
+This poem in 7-character verse could be read simply as a travelogue.
+But the touch of a celebrity, with his sentiment at that moment, enhances the artistic effect through dramatic imagination.
+It is structured into three parts, so it can be reasonably divided into three stanzas to suit today’s poetry format.
+(Ancient Chinese writings didn’t use paragraph format or punctuation.)
+It begins with a melancholy sigh that he’s wandering further away on his official journey from his hometown on the Yangtze River, foreshadowing the ending verse.

 Reference: